 How to ship a race car?

 The car carries divide into two categories and several sub-categories further down.
 The two main types of trailers are open and enclosed.
-Most folks opt for the standard open auto transport service due to its lower price and faster pick-up.
+Many vehicle owners opt for the standard open auto transport service due to its lower price and faster pick-up.
 However, when shipping a race car, owners of such vehicles almost exclusively choose enclosed car transport.

 Within the two primary categories, we further differentiate between carriers that fit seven or ten cars and those that can fit only one or two cars.